• Skip to primary navigation

 • Cook soba noodles according to package directions.
 Depending on the brand of soba noodles, cooking time can vary anywhere from 5 to 10 minutes.
 Drain cooked soba noodles and rinse with cold water.

-• To serve, arrange the cooked soba noodles and vegetables on a large platter with high sides or a shallow bowl.
+• Arrange the cooked soba noodles and vegetables on a large platter with high sides or a shallow bowl.

-• Drizzle Gochujang Dressing over the salad and sprinkle with ground toasted sesame seeds.
+• Drizzle Gochujang Dressing over the noodles and sprinkle with ground toasted sesame seeds.

-• Mix noodles, vegetables, and dressing together.
+• When serving, mix noodles, vegetables, and dressing together.
 Divide salad onto individual bowls or plates.

 when you make this recipe, let us know!Mention @TheDelicious or tag #thedeliciousmademedoit!